IKedi/GQSApp/README.md

 **Next update stuff:**
 --------------------------------
- - Slight UI changes
- - More bug fix
+ - Probably more bug fix

 **Changelogs:**
 --------------------------------
- - Added customizable background
+ - Added new settings UI
- - Fixed minor bugs
+ - Fixed some UI things

-Still getting worked on.
+This is still WIP.

 **Contributors:**
 --------------------------------